Updated November 2020

 Canon EF 24-70mm f/2.8L II USM Standard Zoom Lens

 A wonderful fast lens that takes beautiful images.
-Slightly heavy but what you get for good glass.
+Slightly heavy but it’s what you get for good glass.

 Canon EF 70-200mm f/2.8L is III USM Lens